 level of foot traffic!

 If you don't plan on being in your home forever you might not want to spend a fortune buying the highest quality carpet right now.
+Most folks plan on having their carpet last for about 10 years.
+After that they plan on moving or changing the carpet to something different.

 The key to having your carpet last as long as possible is to choose the right grade for your application and to maintain it according to the manufacturer's guidelines.